 - Kartik: Shiva and Sati’s son, born in Kashi and named after Sati’s friend, Krittika.

 About the Author: Amish Tripathy

 Amish Tripathy is a contemporary Indian fiction writer.
 He shot to fame with his debut endeavor, Immortals of Meluha.
 The book became a record-breaking best-seller and made him an internationally-acclaimed author.

 The 43-year-old Amish man worked in the field of finance and marketing for fourteen years before trying his hand at writing.
 His reinterpretation of the Lord Shiva myth in his Shiva Trilogy has established him as a notable Indian author.

-He is a recipient of the Young Achievers Award for his contributions in the field of literature and he has been officially declared as one of India's Newest Literary Icons.
+He is a recipient of the Young Achievers Award for his contributions to the field of literature, and he has been officially declared one of India's Newest Literary Icons.